sinbai/terraform-provider-azurerm/website/docs/r/compute_fleet.html.markdown

 * `max_hourly_price_per_vm` - (Optional) The maximum price per hour of each spot virtual machine.
 Defaults to `-1`.
 Changing this forces a new resource to be created.

 * `min_capacity` - (Optional) The minimum number of spot virtual machines in the Compute Fleet.
 Changing this forces a new resource to be created.

+* `capacity` - (Optional) The total number of the spot virtual machines in the Compute Fleet.

 ---